-This post is completely inspired by a post by a recent tongue in cheek post (I swear I have never used that saying before, and I don’t think I will again) by Joe over at Personal Finance by The Book titled “How to Ensure That You Will Never Be A Millionaire.”
+This post is completely inspired by a post by a recent tongue in cheek post (I swear I have never used that saying before, and I don’t think I will again) by Joe over at Personal Finance by The Book.
 Joe starts the post by telling a story,

 I have a friend who told me, “Joe, I just don’t want to be a millionaire.
 I am happy like I am.
 Having lots of money just doesn’t appeal to me.”

 I am not going to get into the argument of how much money/assets is necessary to make someone wealthy, rather I prefer to think about wealthy as an abstract idea of financial freedom.
 So what I really think that people like Joe’s friend, what they really mean is:

 - I don’t want to do what it takes to be wealthy

 - I don’t believe I can be wealthy

 - I don’t believe I deserve to be wealthy